websanco/liferay-learn/docs/commerce/2.x/en/installation-and-upgrades/installation-overview.md

 | [Docker image](https://learn.liferay.com/dxp/7.x/en/getting-started/starting-with-a-docker-image.html#get-started-with-liferay) | Getting started with a Docker image is the fastest way to begin touring Liferay Commerce |
 | [Bundle](https://learn.liferay.com/dxp/7.x/en/installation-and-upgrades/installing-liferay/installing-a-liferay-tomcat-bundle.html) | Liferay Commerce pre-bundled with an application server.
 The most common way to get started running a Liferay installation. |

-In Liferay Portal CE release bundles and images, no license is required.
+Liferay Portal CE release bundles and images do not require a license.
 All Commerce modules that do not have `dxp.only=true` in their `bnd.bnd/manifest` are available on Portal startup.

 By contrast, all Commerce modules are deactivated by default in DXP installations on portal startup.
-After both DXP and Commerce licenses are deployed and validated, all Commerce modules are started and become immediately available for use.
+After both DXP and Commerce licenses are deployed and validated, all Commerce modules are started and are immediately available for use.
 No server restart is required.

 | Release Type | Default Behavior | License Required | `dxp.only` Modules |
 |---|---|---|---|